svm-suite/svm-suite.github.io/README.md

 *Console.svm* is a simple service virtual machine providing textual console input/output.
 It consists of a text box with a prompt where the user inputs text.
 On input, after pressing the <enter> key, the service emits an `input` message with relevant data.
 Output to the console is managed by sending an `output` message with relevant data to the service.
 Console service doesn't require any underlying code specific to a particular instance for its functionality.

-To see initial examples of using consoles, please refer to the [2. router.svm](#2-routersvm) section.
+To see initial examples of using consoles, please refer to the [B. ROUTER.SVM] section.

 During a console service runtime, it is possible to change its prompt label from router service by sending it a `prompt` message like in the following example: